 The best way to explore Florence is on foot: the city centre is compact, and traffic is restricted.
-There is a comprehensive bus network (ATAF) operating from 5.30am until midnight.
-Tickets are valid for either 70 minutes for a single-use ticket, or multiple-ride tickets of four 70 minute-uses can also be purchased.
+There is a comprehensive bus network (ATAF) operating from 5:30am until midnight.
+Tickets are valid for 90 minutes for a single-use ticket, or multiple-ride tickets of two or four 90 minute-uses can be purchased.
 Tickets must be validated by punching them in a machine when you board the bus.
 Tickets, and various bus passes, are available from any vendor displaying the ATAF sticker, such as newsagents, automatic dispensers, coffee bars and on-board the bus.
 Tickets cost €1.20 beforehand, or €2 if bought on the bus, and exact change is needed.

 Become our Florence Travel Expert